What Is Dry Rot And How Can You Prevent It?

 Like your muscles, the rubber is made of connected strands called polymers that work together, and these polymers need to stay strong and healthy to work correctly.

-Without getting into how tires break down on a molecular level, the following factors have been proven to affect the life of your tires.
+Without getting into how tires dry rot and break down on a molecular level, the following factors have been proven to affect the life of your tires.

 - Extreme Temperatures: When rubber is subjected to extreme temperatures, the polymers expand (heat) or constrict (cold) past their point of vulcanization.